vennila0720/Project-Client-Server-Ramasami/README.md

 # Project-Client-Server-Ramasami

-This package consists of an application client-server which has 3 functions:\n 1)A request to obtain a document which is available on the server.
+This package consists of an application client-server which has 3 functions:/n 1)A request to obtain a document which is available on the server.
 2)A request to obtain the lost of documents available on the server.
 3)A request to delete a document from the list on the server.